imyhalex/comp-sci-study-journal/system_design/storage.md

             - if both Foo and Bar each had 99.9% availability, their total availability in parallel would be 99.9999%.
     - What is Failback?
         - Definition: After the primary system has recovered from the failure, the system swiches back from the backup system to the primary system.
+- Denormalization
+    - Add redudant data to database (redundant copies of data are written in multiple table) to improve read performance (avoid expensive joins)
+    - Disadvantage:
+        - data is duplicated
+        - constraints can help redundant copies of information stay in sync, which increase complexity of the databse design
+        - denormalized databse under heavy write load might peform worse than its normalized counterpart
+- SQL Tuning
+    -